endurox-dev/endurox/README.md

 The ndrxd learning mode is some period of time (configurable) in which ndrxd will request all the system for active servers and their services, to get back the view of the system and be in control.
-Note that system is able to work even with out ndrxd, but at that time no server healing and management will be done.
+Note that system is able to work even without ndrxd, but at that time no server healing and management will be done.

 ![Alt text](doc/server_monitoring_and_recovery.png?raw=true "Enduro/X high